Skip to main content

 Januvia and Jardiance are two commonly prescribed oral medications used for Type 2 diabetes.

-Januvia is made by Merck Sharp & Dohme and is approved by the Food and Drug Administration (FDA) for use along with diet and exercise to improve blood sugar control (glycemic control) in adults with Type 2 diabetes.
-It contains the active ingredient sitagliptin and is part of a drug class called dipeptidyl peptidase-4 (DPP-4) inhibitors.
-Other examples of drugs in this class include Nesina (alogliptin) and Tradjenta (linagliptin).
-Januvia works by increasing insulin (which lowers blood sugar) and decreasing glucagon (which raises blood sugar).
+Januvia, made by Merck Sharp & Dohme, is approved by the Food and Drug Administration (FDA) to improve blood sugar control in adults with Type 2 diabetes when used with diet and exercise.
+It contains the active ingredient sitagliptin, which is part of a drug class called dipeptidyl peptidase-4 (DPP-4) inhibitors.
+Other drugs in this class include Nesina (alogliptin) and Tradjenta (linagliptin).
+Januvia works by increasing insulin and decreasing glucagon to lower blood sugar.

 Januvia and Jardiance are both prescribed for Type 2 diabetes, but they are not the same.
 Both have unique ways of controlling blood sugar.